Drainage basin: Hydrology

 In hydrology, the drainage basin is a logical unit of focus for studying the movement of water within the hydrological cycle.
 The process of finding a drainage boundary is referred to as watershed delineation.
 Finding the area and extent of a drainage basin is an important step in many areas of science and engineering.

-The majority of water that discharges from the basin outlet originated as precipitation falling on the basin.
+Most of the water that discharges from the basin outlet originated as precipitation falling on the basin.
 A portion of the water that enters the groundwater system beneath the drainage basin may flow towards the outlet of another drainage basin because groundwater flow directions do not always match those of their overlying drainage network.
 Measurement of the discharge of water from a basin may be made by a stream gauge located at the basin's outlet.
 Depending on the conditions of the drainage basin, as rainfall occurs some of it seeps directly into the ground.
 This water will either remain underground, slowly making its way downhill and eventually reaching the basin, or it will permeate deeper into the soil and consolidate into groundwater aquifers.

 As water flows through the basin, it can form tributaries that change the structure of the land.
 There are three different main types, which are affected by the rocks and ground underneath.
 Rock that is quick to erode forms dendritic patterns, and these are seen most often.
 The two other types of patterns that form are trellis patterns and rectangular patterns.

 Rain gauge data is used to measure total precipitation over a drainage basin, and there are different ways to interpret that data.
-If the gauges are many and evenly distributed over an area of uniform precipitation, using the arithmetic mean method will give good results.
+In the unlikely event that the gauges are many and evenly distributed over an area of uniform precipitation, using the arithmetic mean method will give good results.
 In the Thiessen polygon method, the drainage basin is divided into polygons with the rain gauge in the middle of each polygon assumed to be representative for the rainfall on the area of land included in its polygon.
 These polygons are made by drawing lines between gauges, then making perpendicular bisectors of those lines form the polygons.
 The isohyetal method involves contours of equal precipitation are drawn over the gauges on a map.
 Calculating the area between these curves and adding up the volume of water is time-consuming.

 Isochrone maps can be used to show the time taken for runoff water within a drainage basin to reach a lake, reservoir or outlet, assuming constant and uniform effective rainfall.